bravecollective/core/conf/README.md

 Core uses multiple `.ini` files to define config options.
 Each config file maps to a desired environment.
 We name the example file `development.ini` because you can freely copy/edit/revert it and pay around with the ini settings.

 For production, we default to enforcing a ini file named `production.ini` for all your production settings and options.
-You are free to name these files however you want, you will just need to update where they are refrenced.
-You can also make any number of duplicate files and refrence them directly when starting a paster instance.
+You are free to name these files however you want, you will just need to update where they are referenced.
+You can also make any number of duplicate files and reference them directly when starting a paster instance.

     $ paster shell conf/$NAME.ini

 ## development.ini

-Brave Core is built ontop of [WebCore](http://pythonhosted.org/WebCore/).
-WebCore's reccomended environment and serving system is paster, and it ships with a few usefull paster commands that make working with WebCore very simple.
+Brave Core is built on top of [WebCore](http://pythonhosted.org/WebCore/).
+WebCore's recommended environment and serving system is paster, and it ships with a few useful paster commands that make working with WebCore very simple.
 If you have questions about how something works in BraveCore, you should look at the WebCore documentation if your lost.

 WebCore is essentially a set of packages and glue that binds them all together.
 You setup your application state with these config file settings.
 See below for some basic documentation on what they are and do.